jqhoogland/aligning-ai/src/pages/1-foundations/1-linear-algebra/index.md

 # Structure

-:def[Abstract algebra]
+:def[abstract algebra]
 We'll get to linear algebra in a minute.
 First, it's worthwhile to emphasize what *algebra* actually is.
-Here, we're talking about **abstract algebra** or **modern algebra**, :def[Elementary algebra]the study of algebraic structures.
+Here, we're talking about **abstract algebra** or **modern algebra**, :def[elementary algebra]the study of algebraic structures.
 This is in contrast to the **elementary algebra** you learned in primary school, which concerns the manipulation of variables.

-:def[Algebraic Structure]
+:def[algebraic structure]

 An **algebraic structure** consists of three things: a collection of sets, a collection of operations over elements of those sets, and a collection of axioms that those operations satisfy.
 Though mathematicians have developed whole zoos of exotic algebraic structures, we're interested in a simpler set of structures that often concern only a single set of elements and binary operations.

-:def[Group]
+:def[group]

 For example, **a group**, is a set, $G$, equipped with a binary operation $\cdot$ that satisfies the following four properties:
 - **Closure**: $\id{closure}{\forall a,\ b \in G: a \cdot b \in G}$.